Skip to main content

 I read that grief and love are different sides of the same heart.
 I think life and death are also different sides of the same heart!

-I'm learning to breath again, and in a new way.
 I'll keep this side of our heart alive and well while you care for the "other side."

 I. LOVE.
 YOU.